How to solve the 36 Cube puzzle – hints & solution

 Even if you uncovered all hints, the puzzle is still far from solved.
 You can still tinker with it forever.

-Spoiler alert: Don’t uncover the solution, unless your are really desperate!
+Spoiler alert: Don’t uncover the solution, unless you are really desperate!

-8 Responses to “How to solve the 36 Cube puzzle – hints & solution”
+48 thoughts on “How to solve the 36 Cube puzzle – hints & solution

 I came across your “36 Cube” solution page and enjoyed it a great deal.
 I don’t know whether my name is familiar, but it might be if you read the very fine print on either the puzzle packaging or the rules pamphlet, where I’m cited as the inventor of the puzzle.